Common Reed (Phragmites australis)

-A perennial grass native to Europe and Asia, common reed (Phragmites australis) can grow as tall as 14 feet by late summer, and its brownish canes persist through the winter.
-There is also a native subspecies, but it’s rare and does not form dense stands.
+Common Reed (Phragmites australis) is a perennial grass native to Europe and Asia.
+It can grow as tall as 14 feet by late summer, and its brownish canes persist through the winter.

 Salt Marsh Science Project

-Since 1996, students in grades 5 through 12 on the North Shore have been working with Mass Audubon scientists to learn about salt marshes and common reed.
-The success of the project depends on student help.
-The more information we collect, the more we learn about this critically important habitat.
-Learn more about the project and find out hot to participate.
+Since 1996, North Shore students in grades 5–12 have been working with Mass Audubon scientists to learn about the impact of Common Reed on salt marshes.
+The success of the project depends on student help—the more data we collect, the more scientists can learn about this critically important habitat!